omrivolk/pySphericalPolygon/README.rst

 pySphericalPolygon
 ==================

-Perform point in polygon operations
+Perform point in polygon operations on a sphere.
+Handles any polygon which can be viewed on a single hemisphere including around the poles.

 Install
 -----